 Dr. Josselin Rouillard

-Dr. Josselin Rouillard is an Associate of Ecologic Institute.
-He joined Ecologic Institute Berlin as a Fellow in 2013 and works on environmental governance and economics, with specific expertise in water and river basin management, climate change adaptation and rural development.
-He has a strong background in both academic research and consultancy services for supporting the implementation of European water, climate and rural development policies.
+Dr. Josselin Rouillard joined Ecologic Institute Berlin as a Fellow in 2013 and works on environmental governance and economics, with specific expertise in water and river basin management, rural development, and climate change adaptation.
+His background spans both academic research and consultancy services for supporting the implementation of water, climate and agricultural policies in Europe, with experience worldwide.
+His research work draws on adaptive governance and resilience scholarship, collective action theories and policy science studies.
 Josselin Rouillard is a native French speaker, is fluent in English and has a good knowledge of Spanish.

-Before joining Ecologic Institute Josselin Rouillard was a research associate for the School of Geosciences at the University of Edinburgh and for the IHP-HELP Centre for Water Law, Policy and Science at the University of Dundee, where he worked on a variety of research projects on energy governance, river basin management and the ecosystem services approach.
-He also worked for the Centre for Ecology and Hydrology as an environmental consultant (free-lance associated with Europe-Planet Earth and for ACTeon) and as an intern for the European Environmental Bureau in Brussels.
+Before joining Ecologic Institute, Josselin Rouillard was a research associate for the School of Geosciences at the University of Edinburgh (United Kingdom) and the IHP-HELP Centre for Water Law, Policy and Science at the University of Dundee (United Kingdom) , where he worked on a variety of research projects on river basin management and the ecosystem services approach.
+He also worked as a project officer for the Centre for Ecology and Hydrology, as an environmental consultant with Europe-Planet Earth and for ACTeon (France), and as an intern for the European Environmental Bureau in Brussels (Belgium).

-Josselin Rouillard completed his doctorate studies in 2012 as part of a collaborative program between the Scottish Alliance for Geoscience, Environment and Society, the University of Dundee and the University of Edinburgh.
+He completed his doctorate studies in 2012 as part of a collaborative program between the Scottish Alliance for Geoscience, Environment and Society, the University of Dundee and the University of Edinburgh.
 His thesis was on adaptive water governance, flood risk management and rural development in Scotland.
-He holds a MSc in Environmental Change and Management from the University of Oxford and a BSc in Environmental Sciences from the University of Reading.
+He holds an MSc in Environmental Change and Management from the University of Oxford and a BSc in Environmental Sciences from the University of Reading.